Dumisani21/LMS_UPDATE/README.md

 ## Contributions
 Contributions to the wtc-lms Updater are welcome!
 If you find any bugs, have feature requests, or want to contribute enhancements, please submit an issue or create a pull request in the GitHub repository.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/your-username/wtc-lms-updater/blob/main/LICENSE) file for details.